How Businesses Can Reduce Recruitment Costs from Start to Finish

 Position it as career growth

 Quiet hiring only works if employees see it as a growth opportunity, not just as “doing more with less.”
-To make that happen, businesses might consider:

 • Offering clear, role-specific training.